prittt/YACCLAB/README.md

 average_datasets: ["3dpes", "fingerprints", "hamlet", "medical", "mirflickr", "tobacco800", "xdocs"]
 ...
 ```

+<p style=text-align: justify;>Finally, the following configuration parameters are common to all categories.</p>

 - <i>paths</i> - dictionary with both input (datasets) and output (results) paths.
 It is automatically filled by Cmake during the creation of the project:
 ```yaml